Robert Haft: Other businesses

-In the heat of a bitter divorce, Robert's father, Herbert Haft, then Chairman of the Dart Group, which owned a controlling share of Crown Books and Trak Auto, fired the Board of Directors of Dart Group, Crown Books, and Trak Auto, and Robert Haft as the book chain and automotive chains president.
-Robert countersued and won all claims; Dart Group and Crown Books were ordered to pay him about $34 million in compensation.
+In the heat of a bitter divorce in 1993, Robert's father - then Chairman of the Dart Group, which owned a controlling share of Crown Books and Trak Auto - fired the board of directors of Dart Group, Crown Books, Trak Auto, and Robert Haft as the book chain and automotive chains president.
+This sparked a family feud that spawned suits and countersuits, with both sons Robert and Ronald Haft ultimately fighting for control of the family business.
+Robert countersued and won all claims, after which Dart Group and Crown Books were ordered to pay him about $34 million in compensation.
 After he left, both previously successful chains fell into Chapter 11 bankruptcy.

 With a portion of the money from the sale of his interest in Dart Group, and proceeds from a 1994 wrongful-termination lawsuit, Haft purchased Phar-Mor discount drug chain in 1995, founded and grew Vitamins.com, which had internet, retail, and catalog operations, and has led National Diabetic Pharmacies and other health care businesses.
 In 1997, he founded Morgan Noble Healthcare Partners, a private company that invests in healthcare services and healthcare technology, which has invested in companies like Privia Healthcare, Captify Health, and Carestream Health.

 In 2005, he founded MainStreet Lender, which provides lending services for small business borrowers.